tinyplex/tinybase/site/guides/01_the_basics/7_importing_tinybase.md

 With a good minifier in your application bundler, however, you may find that this level of granularity is unnecessary, and that you can just stick with the overall `tinybase` module for most things.

+The submodules for various Persister and Synchronizer types are _not_ included in the main tinybase module, but should be imported separately from inside the `persisters` and `synchronizers` folders.
+See the Persistence and Synchronization guides, respectively, for more details.

 ## Targets And Formats